 A reasonable solution is to convert data step-by-step until the whole staff gets comfortable with it.
 Test the cloud technology implementation and highlight errors that don’t meet the standard.
 Manage risks and measure return-over-investment.

-In order to support MIPS in healthcare, that is one of the leading value-based incentive programs, pharma companies need to have a front role in understanding all the implementation details.
+In order to support MIPS in healthcare, which is one of the leading value-based incentive programs, pharma companies need to have a front role in understanding all the implementation details.

-SaaS – Software as a Service model is getting popularity in the pharma industry.
-However, there is a need to develop the understanding that implementation of the cloud-based services without seeing the capability of the system will cost more than ever.
+SaaS – Software as a Service model is getting popular in the pharma industry.
+However, there is a need to develop the understanding that the implementation of cloud-based services without seeing the capability of the system will cost more than ever.